friendsofgo/killgrave/README.md

 #### Response

 This part defines how Killgrave should respond to the incoming request.
-The `response` object hsa the following properties:
+The `response` object has the following properties:

 * `status` (<span style="color:red">mandatory</span>): Integer defining the HTTP status to return.
 * `body` or `bodyFile`: The response body.
 Either a literal string (`body`) or a path to a file (`bodyFile`). `bodyFile` is especially useful in the case of large outputs.